njoubert/MaraudersMap/README.md

 **APRS-based system**

 APRS radios are to expensive, too clunky, power hungry, and way too slow (<1kbps).
 Building my own from scratch is painful.
+APRS is also a notoriously inefficient use of spectrum: we should be able to push significantly higher throughput at the same power and range without using more spectrum.